-b) The Corporate Secretary provides services to the Company on a contract basis.

-c) The Company pays directors who are not officers of the Company \$500 for meeting attendance in person and \$300 for meeting attendance by telephone.
-There are two directors who are not officers and the amounts above reflect directors fees paid/payable for meetings attended during the above-noted periods.

-d) Jade Leader incurred certain administrative expenses on the Company's behalf that were subsequently billed to the Company on a quarterly basis.
+- b) The Corporate Secretary provides services to the Company on a contract basis. - c) The Chief Financial Officer provides services to the Company on a contract basis. - d) The Company pays directors who are not officers of the Company \$500 for meeting attendance in person and \$300 for meeting attendance by telephone.
+There are two directors who are not officers and the amounts above reflect directors fees paid/payable for meetings attended during the abovenoted periods. - e) Jade Leader incurred certain administrative expenses on the Company's behalf that were subsequently billed to the Company on a quarterly basis.
 Further, the Company incurred certain administrative costs on behalf of Jade Leader that were billed on a quarterly basis.
 Effective April 1, 2015, the Company commenced to lease office space from Jade Leader.
-Jade Leader and the Company share two common officers and two common directors.
+Jade Leader and the Company share two common officers and two common directors. - f) During the year ended September 30, 2020, geological consulting services were provided by 635280 Alberta Ltd.